maierbn/opendihu/readme.md

 # Documentation
 Currently some theory documentation can be found in the `doc/derivations/doc.pdf` document.
 You can find out about how the framework is instantiated by looking at the examples in the `example` directory and the system tests in the `testing/system_testing/tests` directory.
-These also run nightly by a IPVS-local jenkins installation.
+Where the examples sometimes are out-of-date, the system_tests run regularly and should normally work.

 The following functionality is currently implemented:
 ## Equations